Astronomy Essentials

 • Mars will be climbing higher in the predawn sky as the days pass.
 It’ll be growing steadily brighter.
 Earth will be gaining on Mars, in our smaller, faster orbit around the sun.

-• Mars will start becoming noticeable in our skies around the September equinox 2024!
+• Mars will start becoming noticeable in our skies after the September equinox 2024!
 By the year’s end, it’ll shine brightly at -1.2 magnitude.
 Its next opposition will come in January 2025.

 Mars in 2024

 Opposition for Mars last fell on December 7-8, 2022.
 That’s when our planet Earth last flew between Mars and the sun.
 Mars will reach opposition again in January 2025.
-In March 2024, Mars is ascending in the morning sky.
-It’ll remain faint and in the morning sky for much of this year.
-But, around the September equinox 2024, Mars will become noticeably brighter as it heads toward its January 2025 opposition.
+In October 2024, Mars is in the morning sky before dawn.
+It’ll remain in the morning sky for much of this year.
+But, after the September equinox 2024, Mars will become noticeably brighter as it heads toward its January 2025 opposition.

 How to see Mars in the sky: Mars spent February 2024 emerging in the eastern morning twilight.
-It’ll be shining at magnitude +1.3 in early March.
+It’ll be shining at magnitude 0.3 by the end of October.

 Sometimes, Mars is faint